X-Streamly/x-streamly-clients/node.js/readme.md

       //do fun stuff
     });

-To listen for all messages of a specific type:
+To listen for all messages on a channel:

     channel.bind_all(function(eventName,data){
       //do fun stuff